What's on your bill

-Each month, you'll see the following three charges on your electric bill: Basic Service Charge, Energy Charge and Fuel Charge.
-View a video about your bill.
+Each month, you'll see three charges on your electric bill:

-The monthly Basic Service Charge covers the cost of maintaining your electric meter and the wires that bring electrical service to your home or business.
-The Basic Service Charge also covers the cost of reading the meter and maintaining customer records and accounting for bill payments, credit and other transactions affecting your account.
-The Basic Service Charge is incurred even if electricity is not used during the month.
+Our monthly Basic Service Charge covers the cost of maintaining your electric meter and the wires that bring electrical service to your home or business.
+It also covers the cost of reading the meter, maintaining customer records and accounting for bill payments, credit and other transactions.
+Every customer incurs this charge – even if electricity isn't used during the month.

 In some cases, we rely on an estimate based on past customer electricity usage.
 Meter estimation is used by electric utilities across the country.
 Each month, when we can't read a meter for some reason, we have to estimate.